Sirupsen/sirupsen.github.io/_posts/2017-11-26-day-9-zero-to-mvp-in-30-days.md

 First, let me lead up to *why* I’m burning a bit of cash on ad experiments.
 Today has been pretty lively for a Sunday:

-* Chat on [bystander.io](http://bystander.io) is working, I’ve had **3** amazing live chats today with lovely people.
+* Chat on [bystander.io](http://bystander.io) is working.
+I’ve had **3** amazing live chats today with lovely people.
 Now this may not sound like much.
 But this is a B2B SaaS landing page that’s been live for less than 24 hours and has no advertising or backlinks other than those related to this little series.
-* I have** 7** new signups for the early access form on the landing page today.
+* I have **7** new signups for the early access form on the landing page today.
 These exclude the few signups I’ve been able to battle for via cold outreach.
 * Traffic to the landing page and stats to this blog continue to grow.
 While the stats for this series may not mean much in terms of validating Bystander, it sure does mean a lot to me and keeps me incredibly motivated (seriously, thank you to everyone reading and messaging me)

 For those curious how this little series documenting my journey has grown on Medium from day zero: